Telford College: History

+Restaurant

 In January 2014 the Orange Tree Restaurant, purchased by the college and converted from the Telford and Wrekin Council's Social Education Centre within the campus, opened for the teaching of catering courses and is open to the public once a week.

-In September 2014 the Automotive Engineering centre opened.
+Automotive engineering centre

+The college has an automotive engineering centre, opened in 2014.
 The official opening was performed on 7 November 2014 by British touring car champion Matt Neal.

-On 17 October 2015 the college's Willow Tree Centre was officially opened by Councillor Paul Watling, cabinet member for children, young people and families in the Telford and Wrekin Council.